beluchin/svm/README.md

     svm.bat rename the_video_id,the_new_title

-If the new title has spaces, you would need to wrap the entire new title in quotes:
+If the new title has spaces, you would need to wrap the entire new title in quotes (double quotes on Windows):

-    svm.bat rename 98745lfgdklsf,'this new title has spaces'
+    svm.bat rename 98745lfgdklsf,"this new title has spaces"

 Notice that you could use this command to rename multiple videos:

-    svm.bat rename 9879ldjfH,'first video' kjgI0_984k,'the second video'
+    svm.bat rename 9879ldjfH,"first video" kjgI0_984k,"the second video"

 (btw, the new titles may not contain commas)